Editorial Policies

 Would you like to receive a hard copy of our publications?

-inpharnmed has a liberal policy to allow the authors and readers to order the hardcopies of any particular number/issue or volume (bundle) of the journal.
+inpharnmed has a liberal policy allowing authors and readers to order the hardcopies of any particular number/issue or volume (bundle) of the journal.
 The hardcopy initiative is a print-on-demand and a not-for-profit initiative.
-A minimal fees is applied to cover the printing, handling, packaging and postal delivery of the journal volume.
-To keep the process simple, Pharmacian pricing is uniformly applicable over all the volumes.
+A minimal fee is applied to cover the journal volume's printing, handling, packaging and postal delivery.
+Pharmacist pricing is uniformly applicable over all the volumes to keep the process simple.

-The price is not included the packaging and postal delivery fees of the hardcopy to the address of the authors or subscribers (with Registered Mail standard).
+The price does not include the packaging and postal delivery fees of the hardcopy to the address of the authors or subscribers (with Registered Mail standard).

-Request for journal hardcopy can send an email to inpharmed@almata.ac.id bearing the subject line "Request for hardcopy".
+Request for a journal hardcopy can be emailed to inpharnmed.journal@almaata.ac.id bearing the subject line "Request for hardcopy".